Core Concepts and Architecture

 Heterogeneous Networks (HINs)

-Different node types with type-specific relationships.
+Different node types, each with type-specific relationships.

 Example: Academic network with authors, papers, and venues.